Legal cases with fixed pricing, standardized processes, and firm timelines

 Responsibilities of a Food Business Operator:

-If you are a Food Business Operator, your first and foremost duty before beginning a food business is to obtain a license to practice in the food business.
+If you are a Food Business Operator, your first and foremost duty before beginning a food business is to obtain a food license to practice in the food business.
 It is mandated under the Act that any person planning to start a food business must obtain a license from the appropriate or designated authority.
 The Food Safety and Standards Act does not make it mandatory for petty business owners or manufacturers to obtain a license before starting a business.
 But the Act clearly mentions that everyone — even if they are a small or a large business — must take care of the safety and standard of the food that is being prepared and sold.
 Therefore, the food must be safe and wholesome for the purposes of consumption, irrespective of who is involved in its manufacture or all kinds of handling.

 The Act makes it mandatory for all Food Business Operators to ensure the safety of food.
 All the Food Business Operators must comply with the different rules of safety and include the nutritional content as specified by the Act.
 The Food Business Operators are also required to follow other regulations such as the labeling standards mentioned by the Act.